epccs/Irrigate7/Hardware/Testing/readme.md

 ## TPS3700 Window Comparator

-Apply a current limited (&lt;30mA) supply starting at 12V to the +BAT and -BAT connector.
+Apply a current limited (30mA) supply starting at 12V to the +BAT and -BAT connector.
 Connect 1k ohm between U2 pin 1 and pin 2 to give the VIN latch a load.
-Short S2 and then release it, which will force the battery to connect.
+Short J22 pin 2 and pin 3, then release the short, which will force the battery to connect.
 Check that PWR has been latched to the battery with TP4 and that the VIN latch has not set with U2 pin 1.
 Increase the supply slowly until VIN on U2 pin 1 has power, but no more than 14V.
 This is the voltage at which the load connects, and should be about 13.1V.
 Now slowly reduce the supply until the LED turns off.
 This is the voltage at which the battery disconnects and should be about 11.58V.

 ```
-{ "LOAD_CONNNECT":[],
+{ "LOAD_CONNNECT":[13.03,],
-  "DISCONNECT":[] }
+  "DISCONNECT":[11.47,] }
 ```